Christmas in Iceland - Celebrating light in the darkness

 Yule traditions in Iceland are probably as old as the country's settlement in medieval times and are a mixed bag of religion and folklore.
 The month-long festivities shorten the long dark winter where the sun only crawls above the horizon for four hours during the winter solstice.
 For a whole month, Christmas-related festivities involving food and drinks, cultural and religious events, parties and family dinners, decorations and shopping, keep many people busy.
 Yet, at the same time, quiet evenings with candlelight, books, hot chocolate, and cookies are equally appreciated.

 Then there are two in the family, Grýla and the Yule Cat, that entirely lack any Christmas spirit.
 Grýla is the Yule-lads troll mother and she collects naughty children in her sack, brings them to her cave, and boils them.
 Their big black cat hunts on Christmas eve and eats poor people that didn’t get a new piece of clothing before Christmas.
-There is a rumor they haven’t had much luck in the past decades and may be dead, but Icelandic children don’t count on it and do their best to behave in the excitement before Christmas.

 Shopping and gifts - the annual Yule book flood